 Through a partnership with Skyland Elementary School, The Women and Gender Resource Center offers two gender-based leadership programs, each with unique pillars customized to the needs of 4th and 5th graders in our community.

 Applications are typically due in early September, though these deadlines are sometimes extended.
 Applicants will be contacted about training dates and times.
 Attendance at training is mandatory.
-Mentoring program applications are available online.
+Mentoring program registration is available online.

 The Young Women Leaders Program is an excellent opportunity for college women to make friends, become engaged in their community, and to work as mentors with young girls.